-- i.
-When the last student is dropped off, the PSA/Aide will do a bus empty check by following the 3-step process outlined in the AM pick up procedure 3e.
-(Don't forget to post bus empty sign.) - h.
-Upon their return to the bus garage/pre-determined overnight parking location the driver will complete the 3-step empty bus procedures as outlined in the AM pick up procedure 3e.
+- 1. When the last student is dropped off, the PSA/Aide will do a bus empty check by following the 3-step process outlined in the AM pick-up procedure 3e.
+(Don't forget to post the "bus empty" sign.) - 2.
+Upon their return to the bus garage/pre-determined overnight parking location, the driver will complete the 3-step empty bus procedures as outlined in the AM pick-up procedure 3e.